OzDES Reverberation Mapping of Active Galactic Nuclei: Final Data Release, Black-Hole Mass Results, & Scaling Relations: Black Hole Masses From Single-Epoch Measurements (New Results)

 \section{Black Hole Masses From Single-Epoch Measurements (New Results)}

 We apply the $R-L$ relationships derived in Section~\ref{sec: res-RL} and summarised in Table \ref{tab:R-L_Summary}, to derive black hole masses for OzDES AGN that do not have time-series spectra.
 We use the luminosity of the AGN to estimate their lag, and combine that with a measure of the line width at a single epoch to estimate their mass.
 The results are subject to a set of quality cuts to avoid contamination of poor quality spectra.
-We require that all single-epoch sources: \begin{enumerate} \item Have a clearly visible line profile by visual inspection, \item Have a mass that obeys $M>0$ at a $2\sigma$ level \end{enumerate}
+We require that all single-epoch sources: \begin{enumerate} \item Have a clearly visible line profile by visual inspection, \item Have a mass that excludes a nonphysical zero/negative mass at a $1\sigma$ level \end{enumerate}

 After these cuts, we derive the masses of an additional $246$ OzDES AGN using these single-epoch estimates, consisting of $19$ \hbeta sources, $198$ \mgii sources and $29$ \civ sources.
-This single epoch sample results in masses ranging from $20.1^{+18.4}_{-9.9}\times 10^6 \msol$ to $2.9^{+3.8}_{-1.7}\times 10^9 \msol$.
+This single epoch sample results in masses ranging from $13.0^{+21.1}_{-8.0}\times 10^6 \msol$ to $2.8^{+5.8}_{-1.9}\times 10^9 \msol$.
 For the \civ sources, we make use of our `selection effect adjusted' $R-L$ relationship (see Section~\ref{sec: res-RL} for details).

 As with the RM sources in Section~\ref{sec: res-masses}, we also use equation~\ref{eq: accretion} to estimate the accretion rates of these sources, using the bolometric corrections of \citet{Runnoe_2012} to convert monochromatic luminosities to the required units.
 All single epoch sources, including their masses, accretion rates, single epoch radii and measured velocity dispersions, are listed in Table \ref{tab:single_epoch}.
-These masses are included, along with the RM and literature measurements, in Fig.~\ref{fig:All_population_plots}.
+These masses are included, along with the RM and literature measurements, in Figure~\ref{fig:All_population_plots}.

 Masses are again calculated by varying all measurements within their uncertainties, with added variation for the single epoch lag within the uncertainties of our $R-L$ parameters.
 As with all other calculations, values are quoted as the distribution median, and uncertainties quoted using from 16\textsuperscript{th} and 84\textsuperscript{th} percentiles of the marginalised posterior distribution for each parameter.
 To avoid extrapolating $R-L$ relationships too far, monochromatic log-luminosities must be $>41\,\mathrm{erg\,s}^{-1}$ for \hbeta sources, $>43.5\,\mathrm{erg\,s}^{-1}$ for \mgii sources and $>44.5\,\mathrm{erg\,s}^{-1}$ for \civ sources.
 The luminosity limit is somewhat arbitrary, so we include the single \mgii source outside this range in Table \ref{tab:single_epoch}, marked with a \textdagger.